Since her heartbreaking, premature death in 2012, Whitney Houston's life has been examined from every angle.

 "They boo me at the Soul Train Awards…I don't really know what it's about.
 But I think that I've got a lot of flak about I sing too white or I sing…white or something like that.
 I think that maybe that's where it comes from," she told Hall.
 "I haven't had the opportunity to ask why I get booed at the Soul Train Awards, but I grew up on Soul Train just like every other black kid, you know?...I do sing the way God intended for me to sing and I'm using what he gave me and I'm using it to the best of my ability."

-It was at Houston's home that summer the pair shared their first kiss, Crawford wrote: "We talked and talked.
+It was at Houston's home that summer the pair shared their first kiss, Crawford wrote in her book: "We talked and talked.
 And then all of a sudden, we were face to face.
 The first kiss was long and slow, like honey.
 As we eased out of it, my nerves shot up and my heart beat furiously.
 Something was happening between us."
 Their intimacy deepened, Crawford described, not long after at a friend's apartment: "We took off our clothes, and for the first time, we touched each other.
 Caressing her and loving her felt like a dream."

 When Whitney moved out of the family home at 18, the women roomed in an apartment together.